Vanilagy/Sarcina/readme.md

 ## sarcina.bundle([options])
 - `options` A configuration object.
 [See the list of options.](#options)

 **Returns**: A promise resolving to an object once bundling is complete.
-This object contains the boolean property `success`, indicating if the bundling succeeded.
+This object contains the boolean property `success`, indicating if the bundling succeeded, and the property `error`, which is `null` if there was none.

 # Programmatic examples
 In the following example, the folder `input` is bundled into the folder `output`, and the success of the operation is printed: